ds-102/fa21/README.md

-# sp21
+# fa21
-Public course content for the Spring 2021 iteration of DS-102.
+Public course content for the Fall 2021 iteration of DS-102.